Hello my fellow Netizens!

 WARNING: WEB 2.0 MAY BE ADDICTIVE

 I'm having a blast being here on NeoCities and getting to meet other folks who are making all these amazing websites I see.
 Here on Netizen's Homepage I'm featuring maximum dorkitude including my analog art, writing for table top games, and the music I write and record.
-In the process of putting together this digital home I am re-learning how to do HTML, teaching myself obsolete HTML tricks, and building hundreds of obnoxious custom animated GIFs.
+In the process of putting together this digital home I've been re-learning how to do HTML, teaching myself obsolete HTML tricks, and building hundreds of obnoxious custom animated GIFs.
 It's been fun seeing folks have fun surfing the site.
 What a creatively fun and slightly dumb project this all has been (my favorite kind)!
 Sign the Guest Book and leave your NeoCities site, I'll be sure to feature a link to your page.

 - James